Andrettin/Wyrmsun/readme.txt

 - Factions now have a particular color which they will use (or their secondary color, if their preferential color is already in use).
 - Added crow sound (from the public domain).
 - Added the possibility to select Earth in the Grand Strategy Mode.
+- Fixed issues which caused provincial borders and fog graphics to appear over the interface in Grand Strategy mode.

 * Quests
 - Added On the Vanaquisl quest.
 - The leveled-up units that appear on the player's side during quests (i.e. the gnomish envoy) now begin with an experience upgrade already chosen.
+- Added Westward Migration quest.

 * Terrain
 - Tile types can now use different images in a tileset's definition.